4.29 from 7 votes

 cream cheese cinnamon roll filling.

-(You'll use this whole bowl on both halves of the dough.)
+(You'll use this whole mixture on both halves of the dough, so make sure to reserve half of the filling for the second half of the dough.)

 filling spread on cinnamon roll dough.